Regulatory and Legislative

 • The qualified distribution is taxed ratably over three years, starting with the distribution year, unless the recipient elects to include the entire amount in income in the year of the distribution.

-• Distributions may be repaid to an IRA or eligible plan at any time during the three-year period beginning on the day after the distribution.
+• Distributions may be repaid to an IRA or eligible plan at any time during the three-year period beginning on the day after the date the distribution was received.

 • Although such a distribution is repayable, it is not considered an “eligible rollover distribution” for certain employer plan purposes, such as notice requirements and withholding.